SARARANJBAR/PNTSkullstripInferenceProject/README.md

 # PNTSkullstripInferenceProject

 ## Introduction
 DeepBrain is SwansonLab's inhouse deep learning model for extracting brain tissue. this model was built using the Tensorflow based platform niftynet, which requires a specific format of data to run.
+For information about how this model was built, please read:
+Ranjbar S, Singleton KW, Curtin L, Rickertsen CR, Paulson LE, Hu LS, Mitchell JR, Swanson KR.
+Weakly Supervised Skull Stripping of Magnetic Resonance Imaging of Brain Tumor Patients.
+From Prototype to Clinical Workflow: Moving Machine Learning for Lesion Quantification into Neuroradiological Practice.
+2022 Aug 2.

-Given an input folder with images along with image identifier (string saying either T1Gd or FLAIR), and an output folder, this script does the following:
+This script is a wrapper for runninng inference on a new test sample (or samples, it works in batch).
+Given an input folder with images along with image identifier (string saying either T1Gd or FLAIR), and path to an output folder, this script does the following:

 1 - fixes all image-related requirements of the trained net, including resampling
     and renaming